+b.
 Our current founding members all have developed financial management capabilities due to their involvement in various programs, products and organizations.
-However as suggested by our Board Member Expertise Matrix, there are two members especially astute in financial management, funds development and fundraising.
+However as suggested by our Board Member Expertise Matrix (Attachment Q), Thelma Alane is especially astute in financial management, funds development and fundraising.
 In addition, our capability will also increase as we partner with Ho'okako'o during the initial startup phase and our Finance and Board Development committees are formed.

-Although not part of our official board, a 34 year veteran in financial management, accounting and internal control processes, Mr Joe Evans (Letter of Intent provided in Attachment T) has offered to provide on-going support and guidance in developing our financial systems.
-Both Ms Alane and Mr Evans will work with our School Director , SASA and Ho'okako'o to ensure our in-house control processes and procedures are understood, followed and used.
+Although not part of our official board, a 34 year veteran in financial management, accounting and internal control processes, Mr Joe Evans (Letter of Intent provided in Attachment P) has offered to provide on-going support and guidance in developing our financial systems.
+Both Ms Alane and Mr Evans will work with our School Director, SASA and Ho'okako'o to ensure our inhouse control processes and procedures are understood, followed and used.